maheshchichkoti/lesson-content-extractor/README.md

   - Fill-in-the-blank with realistic distractors
   - Flashcards with translations and examples
   - Spelling exercises with sample sentences
+- **Zoom Integration**: Fetch transcripts from Supabase and auto-generate exercises
 - **Production-Ready**: Hybrid approach with AI enhancement and rule-based fallback
 - **Quality Assured**: Automated validation ensures zero typos and consistent structure